 A previous post discussed “The problems with your problem management” and some of the obstacles standing between your organization and true, proactive problem management.
-This post delves a bit deeper into some of those obstacles, and offers some recommendations to help you address them.
+This post delves deeper into some of those obstacles and offers recommendations to help you address them.

 Proactive Problem Management: What’s Stopping You?

-Aside from confusion over incident versus problem management, a primary obstacle to proactive problem management at many organizations is an overwhelming need for reactive incident resolution.
+Aside from confusion over incident versus problem management, a primary obstacle to proactive problem management in many organizations is an overwhelming need for reactive incident resolution.

-When your team is consumed by incidents that need resolution now if not yesterday, there’s too little bandwidth to get to the level of proactive management that can address incidents before they become problems.
+When your team is consumed by incidents that need resolution now, there’s too little bandwidth to get to the level of proactive management that can address incidents before they become problems.

 However, your incumbent processes and technologies may be unable to deliver the information your team needs when and how they need it.
-And every cycle your team spends trying to identify, localize, and react to incidents and problems means fewer available resources to attempt to address those incidents and problems before they escalate.
+And every cycle your team spends trying to identify, localize, and react to incidents and problems means fewer available resources to address them before they escalate.

 ITIL4 is Maintained Throughout the IT Ecosystem